Leam Richardson: Playing career

+Blackburn Rovers

 Born in Leeds, West Yorkshire, Richardson started his career at Blackburn Rovers.
-He made his debut in a 1–0 loss against Leeds United in the Football League Cup on 13 October 1999.
+He made his debut in a 1–0 loss against his boyhood side Leeds United in the Football League Cup on 13 October 1999.

+Bolton Wanderers and loan moves
-On 13 July 2000 he moved to Bolton Wanderers for £50000.
-He made his debut in the Trotters' 1–1 draw against Burnley in the Football League First Division on 12 August 2000.

-In 2001, Richardson played his part in helping Bolton to return to the Premier League via the play-offs when they defeated Preston North End in the final at the Millennium Stadium in Cardiff.
+On 13 July 2000, Richardson moved to Bolton Wanderers for a fee of £50,000.
+He made his debut in a 1–1 draw against Burnley in the Football League First Division on 12 August 2000, and was part of the team which earned a return to the Premier League via the play-offs, when they defeated Preston North End in the final at the Millennium Stadium in Cardiff.

-In 2001–02 he moved on loan to Notts County.
-He made his debut in a 1–1 draw against Cambridge United in the FA Cup on 17 November 2001.
+In the 2001–02 season, he made his Premier League debut, playing the final eight minutes of Bolton's 0–0 draw at Leeds; later, he moved on loan to Notts County, where he made seventeen league appearances in the Second Division.

-In 2002–03 season he moved on loan to Blackpool.
+In 2002, Richardson was loaned out again, this time to Blackpool.
 He made his debut in a 3–0 win against Peterborough United in the Football League Second Division on 21 December 2002.
-He was sent off against Huddersfield Town on 1 January 2003.
+While at Blackpool, he received the first red card of his career, being sent off against Huddersfield Town on 1 January 2003.

+Blackpool

-On 23 June 2003 he joined Blackpool on a free transfer.
-He made his debut in a 5–0 loss against Queens Park Rangers on 9 August 2003.
-He scored his first goal for the club against Oldham Athletic in the FA Cup on 6 December 2003.
-Richardson played as a substitute in the victorious 2004 Football League Trophy Final.
+On 23 June 2003, Richardson made a permanent move to Blackpool, joining on a free transfer.
+He made his debut in a 5–0 loss against Queens Park Rangers on 9 August 2003, and scored his first goal for the club against Oldham Athletic in the FA Cup on 6 December 2003.
+On 21 March 2004, he appeared as a 90th-minute substitute in the 2004 Football League Trophy final, in which Blackpool defeated Southend United 2–0.

 On 10 May 2005, he was released from the club along with Robert Clare.

+Accrington Stanley

-On 13 August 2005 he joined Accrington Stanley on a free transfer on non-contract terms.
-He made his debut against Canvey Island in the Football Conference on 13 August 2005.
-He scored his first goal against Brentford in League Two on 26 February 2008.
+After three months without a club, Richardson joined Accrington Stanley on a free transfer on non-contract terms.
+He made his debut against Canvey Island in the Football Conference on 13 August 2005, and was a regular fixture in the team which won promotion to the Football League in the 2005–06 season.
+In League Two, he continued to be an important player at Accrington, playing 43 times in all competitions during the 2006-07 season and 40 times the following campaign; he scored his first goal for the club against Brentford on 26 February 2008.

+During the 2008-09 season, Richardson found his playing time limited, making fourteen appearances in all competitions, and in the following season he played only twice in the league and once in the Football League Trophy.
+He scored his second career league goal in a 2–1 win over Cheltenham Town on 15 January 2011, in a season in which he made thirteen league appearances, but the 2–1 victory at Morecambe on 26 December 2011 - where he appeared as a 79th-minute substitute - would be his last appearance for the club.